 Learn about the basics of retail management, responsibilities and skills of retail managers, and how retailers can optimize operations with best practices.

-Retail management is the running of retail outlets and managing the day to day activities surrounding the selling of goods and services to customers.
+Retail management is the process of running and managing retail outlets’ day-to-day activities surrounding the selling of goods and services to customers.
 It is the process that aims to make sure that customers are happy with the goods and services they purchase and that retail outlets run smoothly and remain profitable.

+Retail management is crucial to the success of any retail store.
 Key to any effective retail management strategy are the individual store managers.
-They take care of store employees, help achieve sales goals, assist with maintaining customer satisfaction, oversee the daily activities of the retail outlet, and empower colleagues who may be potential store managers in the future.
+They take care of store employees, help achieve sales goals, assist with maintaining customer satisfaction, oversee the daily activities of the retail outlet, and empower colleagues who may be potential retail store managers in the future.

 Store managers are key to maintaining the profitability of the retail stores and their colleagues can turn to them for help with the following:

 According to the UK National Careers Service, here are some of the skills retail store managers should possess: